roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-23-sakura-drop.md

 "What are you saying?
 Yaeko, you are the one who is beautiful, you know?"

 Upon catching a sight of her laughing visage, my heart tightened; upon hearkening that bright, pleasant giggle, my ears grew exceedingly hot.
 My legs had began to tremble.
-It has crawled up, though my whole body.
+It has crawled up, through my whole body.
 I found myself covered with goose bumps due to so high a tension.
 However, if I do not say——

 "You know, Yoshino."